 How critical is customer appreciation?
 A study by Eloqua found that merely putting the words “Thank You” into email subject lines increased open rates and their click-through rates.

 And that’s not all.
-According to another study, 68 percent of customers leave because they feel the business doesn’t care about them.
+According to another study in the same link above, 68 percent of customers leave because they feel the business doesn’t care about them.

 In this Blue Paper we’ll discuss the who, what, when and why of thank-you gifts for customers.
 We’ll also offer a few tips on what kind of gifts to give, when to give them (spoiler alert—make it a surprise), and why the power of gratitude brings customers back again and again.